edf-hpc/clara/docs/source/clara-build.md

 # DESCRIPTION

-*clara build* allows to build packages for any of the custom distributions and also rebuild a package that's already in the local repository of another custom distribution.
+*clara build* allows one to build packages for any of the custom distributions and also rebuild a package that's already in the local repository of another custom distribution.
 This plugin requires *cowbuilder* installed and configured.